ajtomato/Go.Documentation/README.md

 * false for the boolean type, and
 * "" (the empty string) for strings.

+#### Type conversions

+The expression T(v) converts the value v to the type T.

+Unlike in C, in Go assignment between items of different type requires an explicit conversion.

 ### How to write Go codes

 #### Introduction